Alina Bronsky: Life

-Bronsky was born 1978 in Yekaterinburg, Soviet Russia, an industrial town at the foot of the Ural Mountains in central Russia, and spent her childhood in Marburg and Darmstadt.
+Bronsky was born in 1978 in Yekaterinburg, Soviet Russia, an industrial town at the foot of the Ural Mountains in central Russia, and spent her childhood in Marburg and Darmstadt.
 After dropping out of medical school, Bronsky worked as an advertising copywriter and in newspaper editing.
 Alina Bronsky is widowed and lives with her boyfriend, the actor Ulrich Noethen, in Berlin.
 She has three children from her first marriage and, since August 2013, a daughter with Noethen.
 Bronsky has said that she sees herself as two separate people: the German-speaking self deals with her professional and occupational matters, while the Russian-speaking self deals with family and emotional matters.
 She established a pen name to facilitate this persona.

 Major works

-Alina Bronsky's works have been managed by the well-known Frankfurt literary agents Georg Simader, her current lector is Olaf Petersenn.
+Alina Bronsky's works have been managed by the well-known Frankfurt literary agent Georg Simader, her current lector is Olaf Petersenn.
 By the time she had finished her first novel, she sent an email to three lecturers, of which all three subsequently requested the manuscript.
-Two of them finally agreed for a publication, which means a truly exceptional early recognition in these days.
+Two of them finally agreed on a publication, which means a truly exceptional early recognition these days.